mederka/folding/README.md

-# folding
+# Protein Folding Problem
-Protein Folding Problem - Spring seminar at the University of Vienna
+Website source for the Protein Folding Problem seminar taught in spring 2019 at the Faculty of Chemistry, University of Vienna.